ramalok/amplicon_analysis_using_dada2/README.md

  ### Steps

-1) `Generate your dada r code for each MiSeq run and run it in your cluster`
+> 1) Generate your dada r code for each MiSeq run and run it in your cluster
-2) `Merge relevant runs`
+> 2) Merge relevant runs